Categories

 Mechanism of action

-Based on the principle of fluorescence resonance energy transfer (FRET), when two probes bind to the target sequence at the same time, the donor group (Donor) transfers energy to the acceptor group (Acceptor), and the detection channel switches to the acceptor emission wavelength (Figure 3).
-This design achieves the decoupling of the excitation/emission spectrum and significantly improves the signal-to-noise ratio.
+Based on the principle of fluorescence resonance energy transfer (FRET), when two probes simultaneously bind to a target sequence, the donor group transfers energy to the acceptor group, and the detection channel switches to the acceptor emission wavelength (Figure 3).
+This design decouples the excitation/emission spectra, significantly improving the signal-to-noise ratio.

 • Eliminate primer dimer interference